Welcome to the New Music Miami ISCM Festival!

 9 Concerts, 9 Forums, All Free

-This year, our festival begins by exploring the relationships between the cello, 3-D printed instruments, architecture, new technologies, and sound with cellist Jason Calloway, composer Jacob Sudol, and instruments by the MONAD Studio (Eric Goldemberg and Veronica Zalcberg).
-We also welcome artists including Aurora Borealis Duo, Fidelio Trio, bassoonist Martin Kuuskmann along with the Amernet String Quartet and NODUS Ensemble.
-We will also celebrate works by our FIU alumni, music from Spain and South Florida and music by Earle Brown and Morton Feldman.
+Last year, our festival explored the relationships between the cello, 3-D printed instruments, architecture, new technologies, and sound with cellist Jason Calloway, composer Jacob Sudol, and instruments by the MONAD Studio (Eric Goldemberg and Veronica Zalcberg).
+We welcomed artists including Aurora Borealis Duo, Fidelio Trio, bassoonist Martin Kuuskmann along with the Amernet String Quartet and NODUS Ensemble.
+We also celebrated works by our FIU alumni, music from Spain and South Florida and music by Earle Brown and Morton Feldman.